Fescue vs Kentucky Bluegrass

 - check_circleLower irrigation needs during summer reduce water bills, especially where rates climb after a certain usage threshold.

-- check_circleFewer fertilizer applications, often two light feedings per year, still keep most tall fescue lawns acceptably green.
+- check_circleFewer fertilizer applications, often two light feedings per year, still keep most tall Fescue lawns acceptably green.

 - cancelOverseeding bare clumps or traffic lanes every few years adds seed costs and occasional topdressing materials.